SBOE, Office of Professional Conduct Cases

 We Can Help.

-The attorneys at Albeit Masters, LLC are uniquely experienced in ODE, Office of Professional Conduct investigations, hearings, negotiations, appeals and ancillary implications such as criminal matters and civil cases.
+The attorneys at Albeit Masters, LLC are uniquely experienced in SBOE, Office of Professional Conduct investigations, hearings, negotiations, appeals and ancillary implications such as criminal matters and civil cases.